tishrah/todo-app/README.md

 # todo-app
-A simple todo app to oragnize your daily task.
+A simple todo app written in react native to oragnize your daily task.